 - The Bonds will be dated their date of delivery. - The Bonds will be registered under the book-entry only system of The Depository Trust Company ("DTC").
-Purchasers of the Bonds will not receive certificates evidencing the Bonds. - Interest on the Bonds will be payable on July 1, 2010 and quarterly thereafter on each October 1, January 1, April 1, and July 1. - The Bonds will be subject to redemption, commencing on July 1, 2015, as described herein. - The inside cover page contains information concerning the maturity schedule, interest rates and prices or yields of the Bonds. - Prospective investors should consider the information appearing under INVESTMENT CONSIDERATIONS before making an investment decision. - In the opinion of Special Puerto Rico Tax Counsel, as described herein, under existing statutes the Bonds, and the interest thereon, are exempt from Commonwealth of Puerto Rico income, municipal license and property taxes.
+Purchasers of the Bonds will not receive certificates evidencing the Bonds. - Interest on the Bonds will be payable on July 1, 2010 and quarterly thereafter on each October 1, January 1, April 1, and July 1. - The Bonds will be subject to redemption, commencing on July 1, 2020, as described herein. - Upon the occurrence of an Extraordinary Event the Authority may choose to redeem the Bonds at par.
+See Extraordinary Redemption under THE BONDS for more information. - The inside cover page contains information concerning the maturity, interest rate and price of the Bonds. - Prospective investors should consider the information appearing under INVESTMENT CONSIDERATIONS before making an investment decision. - In the opinion of Special Puerto Rico Tax Counsel, as described herein, under existing statutes the Bonds, and the interest thereon, are exempt from Commonwealth of Puerto Rico income, municipal license and property taxes.
 Under most circumstances, interest on the Bonds will be exempt from United States Federal income taxation to (i) individuals who are bona fide residents of Puerto Rico during the entire taxable year in which such interest is received and (ii) Puerto Rico corporations.
-Special Puerto Rico Tax Counsel expresses no opinion as to any other United States Federal income taxation consequences.
-The Authority has determined, based on the advice of counsel, that interest on the Bonds is not excludable from gross income for federal income tax purposes under Section 103(a) of the United States Internal Revenue Code.
-As a result, the Bonds are not being sold in the United States tax-exempt municipal market, but are being sold exclusively in Puerto Rico.
-See TAX MATTERS herein. - The Authority expects that the Bonds will be available for delivery to DTC on or about May 26, 2010. - The issuance of the Bonds and the purchase of the Bonds by the Underwriters are subject to the approval of legality by Nixon Peabody LLP, Bond Counsel, and certain other conditions.
+The Bonds are not otherwise exempt from United States Federal income taxation.
+See TAX MATTERS herein. - The Authority expects that the Bonds will be available for delivery to DTC on or about April 29, 2010. - The issuance of the Bonds and the purchase of the Bonds by the Underwriters are subject to the approval of legality by Nixon Peabody LLP, Bond Counsel, and certain other conditions.
 O'Neill & Borges, San Juan, Puerto Rico, will pass upon certain legal matters for the Underwriters and will act as Special Puerto Rico Tax Counsel.